e-lie/renardo-website/docs/reaper_integration.md

 Vitalium is a fork that removes the  commercial part of vital but is a bit outdated.

-- If you want to use it for the examples
+- If you want to use it for the examples below, install from https://vital.audio website or kxstudio deb repo (vitalium) or maybe with you prefered package manager.

 ## Configure Reaper